-There are either five or six major mehrabs in Masjid al-Nabawi as they are listed below.
+This article attempts to enlist the known Mihrabs in the historic Prophet's Mosque.
+There are either five or six major mehrabs, also spelled as Mihrabs, in the Masjid al-Nabawi as they are listed below.